-Mill levy changes: Mill levies remain the same for the upcoming year.
+Mill levy changes: Mill levies remain the same for the upcoming year in the General and Debt Service Funds.
+The District will not certify a temporary mill levy for abatements as was done in past years.

 New, refinanced or fully discharged debt: Not anticipated for the upcoming year.